skywind3000/vim-navigator/README.md

 - Unambiguity syntax to define a command or key sequence.
 - Runtime keymap generation, items can be decided at runtime.
 - Can use popup for vim 8.2+ and floatwin for nvim 0.6.0+
-- Legacy Vim compatiblity (only requires Vim 7.4.2364).
+- Legacy Vim compatibility (only requires Vim 7.4.2364).

 ## Installation